landaudiogo/cc-tutorials-2023/kafka/README.md

 have 2 consumers in our group reading from our topic, then each consumer will be assigned 8 partitions.

-Partitions is also the unit where kafka guarantees message ordering.
+Partitions are also the unit where kafka guarantees message ordering.
 What determines which partition a message will be assigned to is the partition key associated with a message.
 If 2 messages have the same partition key, then it is guaranteed they will be sent to the same partition.
 In our assignment, the